lkodinsson/MARS/Basic/PHB.md

 Click [here](/Fantasy/Equipment.md) to see the rules and tables for fantasy equipment.

-### Armour
+### Currency

-Although a character can wear any amount of gear, such as clothes, gloves, boots, headgear, cloaks, accessories, and so on, only some of these items are considered *armour*.
-Armour exists in a few specific *armour slots* when worn: *body*, *head*, *hands*, and *feet*.
-Armour items will have some minor features, but usually they also have an armour class and a damage reduction.
-These values from all your slots are added together to provide a total armour class and damage reduction.

-Some armours will have a strength value listed.
-This value is the recommended strength required to wear that armour.
-If your maximum strength does not meet the requirement, then you get a penalty to your dexterity equal to half of the difference (rounded up).
-For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will get -3 to your dexterity.
-This is known as the *armour penalty*.
+There are various types of currency that represent the money your character needs to spend on items and goods.
+The exact specifications of which may depend on the setting and genre.
+Regardless of the name of the currency, they are all fundamentally equivalent.
+This means that for the purposes of converting gameplay material between settings and genres you can convert currencies equivalently.
+If in one setting the cost of an item is measured in dollars ($), and in another the cost is measured in silver pieces (sp), then those values are converted directly from dollars into silver pieces.

 ### Weapons

 Weapons are the means to inflict attacks upon opponents using combat skills.
 Weapons exist in multiple categories named after the combat skill required to use them.
 There is also a category of basic weapons, which can be used by anyone trained in any of the combat skills.
 Weapons will have both a listed damage roll value, and a damage type.
 Some creatures and armours may be weaker to certain damage types.
 Although unarmed attacks are not actually made with weapons, they are listed under the unarmed weapon category clarity on their stats.

+### Armour

+Although a character can wear any amount of gear, such as clothes, gloves, boots, headgear, cloaks, accessories, and so on, only some of these items are considered *armour*.
+Armour exists in a few specific *armour slots* when worn: *body*, *head*, *hands*, and *feet*.
+Armour items will have some minor features, but usually they also have an armour rating and a damage reduction.
+These values from all your slots are added together to provide a total armour rating and damage reduction.

+Some armours will have a strength value listed.
+This value is the recommended strength required to wear that armour.
+If your maximum strength does not meet the requirement, then you get a penalty equal to half of the difference (rounded up) known as the *armour penalty*.
+Only the highest armour penalty (from a single item) that you wear takes effect.
+Your armour penalty is applied to all dexterity rolls, spellcasting rolls, and deflection.

+For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will have a -3 armour penalty.

 ### Carrying Capacity